ODS - ozone-depleting substances

 – Annex II – ozone-depleting substances not controlled under the Montreal Protocol

-Substances listed in Annexes I and II of Regulation (EU) 2024/590 mean substances occurring alone or in mixtures.
+Note: Substances listed in Annexes I and II to Regulation (EU) 2024/590 refer to substances occurring on their own or in mixtures.

 Substitutes for ODS